NoxNode/confilex/README.md

 Usage:

-W to go up
+W or I to go up

-S to go down

-A to go to parent directory
+A or J to go to parent directory

+S or K to go down

-D to go into selected directory (don't try it on files, it'll probably crash)
+D or L to go into selected directory (don't try it on files, it'll probably crash)

+F or O to open the selected file

+Q or U to type the directory you want to go to next

-E to exit
+E or P to exit

+Note: D and L only work on directories, you'll get an error message if you try to do these on files
+Note: Double press F or O to open a directory in File Explorer Known bug: sometimes going to parent directory doesn't work